2019 El Paso Walmart shooting: Immediate aftermath

 First responders began to arrive within six minutes of the initial 9-1-1 call.
 The El Paso Police Department, Texas Rangers, and paramedics responded to the scene along with the FBI and the ATF.

-After the shooting, Crusius drove to the intersection of Sunmount and Viscount, where he identified himself as the shooter and surrendered to Texas Rangers and an El Paso motorcycle officer.
+After the shooting, Crusius drove to the intersection of Sunmount and Viscount.
+Arriving there, he stopped at the left turn lane, came out of the car with his hands up and identified himself as the shooter to Texas Rangers and an El Paso motorcycle officer.
+He was then arrested and transported to police headquarters.